shaunaleebrennan/ai-product-strategy/05-the-guardrails/compounding-system.md

 **How knowledge flows today:**

 Inside Liquid Content, the flow is actually pretty good.
-The agent can reach the company knowledge layer, employee directories, past campaigns, voice samples, engagement data, the comms calendar.
-That's the cross-domain loop doing what it's supposed to do — Workvivo's broader product signal feeds the comms agent in ways no competitor can match.
+The feature sits on the Workvivo AI platform, which sits inside the wider Workvivo product — so it has access to the company knowledge layer, employee directories, past campaigns, voice samples, engagement data, the comms calendar, and signals from Compose, Ask, Surveys, and Employee Insights.
+That's the cross-domain loop doing what it's supposed to do.
 Unily is a comms tool.
 Microsoft Copilot sees email and meetings.
-We see how people actually engage.
+We see how people actually engage with everything.
 That connectivity is the strongest part of the system.

 **Where it silos:**

-Comms manager corrections never reach the model.
-A comms manager edits a draft, hits publish, and the edit goes into the audit trail.
+Comms manager corrections never reach the model fast enough.
+A comms manager edits a Liquid Content draft, hits publish, and the edit goes into the audit trail.
 The team learns something about the AI.
-The AI learns nothing about the team.
+The AI eventually learns from the feedback, but not at the speed it needs to.
 That's the Loop 1 problem dressed up as a connectivity problem.

 Engagement data and predictions don't talk to each other daily.
-The broader analytics know how content actually performed.
+The broader Workvivo analytics know how content actually performed.
 Liquid Content has predictions about how it will perform.
 The closing of that loop — "we said 87%, you got 64%, here's what that taught us" — isn't running at the model level yet.

+Liquid Content and the other Workvivo AI features don't yet share learning signals as tightly as they could.
+Ask, Compose, Liquid Content, Employee Insights — each is improving.
+They aren't yet compounding into each other.
+When Ask consistently surfaces a policy question that doesn't have a clear answer in the knowledge base, that signal should flow back to Liquid Content as a content gap to fill — and to Employee Insights as a sentiment indicator.
+Today, those features ship separately rather than learning together.

 Cross-customer patterns don't transfer.
 A healthcare customer and a manufacturing customer send fundamentally different comms.
 Today both start from the same baseline.
 We haven't built the privacy-gated aggregation layer that would let us learn across the customer base without leaking anything specific.

-Some of the richest signal sits on Zoom's side, not ours.
-Liquid Content runs on Zoom AI Companion's model layer.
-Meeting summaries, document context, collaboration patterns are upstream.
-The architecture connects in principle.
-We're not yet tapping it in practice.

 The pattern across all four: the data exists almost everywhere we need it.
 The connections don't.

 ## Governance Policy

-**Scope:** All AI-generated and AI-assisted content produced by Liquid Content for internal employee communications.
+**Scope:** All content generated by Liquid Content — the multi-format comms agent inside the Workvivo AI platform.
 Covers drafting, channel recommendation, send-time prediction, multi-format generation, voice persona work.
-Doesn't cover Workvivo's broader engagement analytics or the underlying Zoom AI Companion model layer — Zoom governs those separately.
+Sits within the broader Workvivo AI governance posture (which also covers Compose, Surveys, Ask, and Employee Insights).
+The underlying Zoom AI Companion model layer is governed separately by Zoom under its federated AI architecture.

 **Autonomy boundaries:**

-- **Drafting anything — auto.** The agent can draft whatever a user asks for, without approval.
+- **Drafting anything — auto.** Liquid Content can draft whatever a user asks for, without approval.
 Drafting is read-only.
 Nothing reaches an employee until a human publishes.
 - **Publishing low-risk content — author approves.** Recognition posts, event reminders, routine announcements.
 The author hits publish.
 No separate reviewer needed.
 - **Publishing sensitive content — gated.** DEI, leadership transitions, layoffs, M&A, legal, safety, executive messages, financial.
 Mandatory Tier 3 review by HR, Legal, or Comms lead depending on category.
 Cannot be overridden.
 - **Publishing unverifiable or market-moving content — refused.** Acquisition rumors, financial authorisations, content based purely on speculation.
 The agent declines to generate at all.
 Hard rule.
 Already covered in golden dataset rows 3, 6, 7.
-- **Scheduling — auto with a cap.** Agent can schedule content within a 7-day window.
+- **Scheduling — auto with a cap.** Liquid Content can schedule content within a 7-day window.
 Anything beyond that needs human confirmation.

 **Escalation triggers:**